KatrinaHoffert/fbms/main/README.txt

 RUNNING THE PROGRAM (pre-built distribution only):
   - Windows users can run the "run.cmd" file (either double click it or type the name in the command line)
-  - Linux and Mac users can run the "run.sh" file via the terminal
+  - Linux users can run the "run.sh" file via the terminal
   - The working directory must be the directory that the JAR file is in (same directory as the "run" files are in)